catid/calico/README.md

 + VMAC-ChaCha14 : 3179.04 MB/s
 + Poly1305-ChaCha14 : 1000 MB/s
-+ SipHash-2-4 : 966.137 MB/s
++ SipHash-2-4 : 962.677 MB/s

 Short-message performance: Dropping a 100-byte corrupted message on my laptop.

-+ SipHash-2-4 : 661.726 MB/s
++ SipHash-2-4 : 784.006 MB/s
 + VMAC-ChaCha14 : 514.483 MB/s
 + Poly1305-ChaCha14 : 327.729 MB/s

-VMAC is very fast for large data, but is not the best in speed for shorter data.
+VMAC is the fastest for long messages but is slower for medium and short messages.
 VMAC also has good security analysis and several implementations.
 The downsides are that it requires several hundred bytes of extra memory per connection, and it is much more complicated than SipHash-2-4/Poly1305.
 I was not willing to maintain my VMAC code and decided to go with the simpler SipHash-2-4/Poly1305 approach.

 While SipHash-2-4 is slightly slower for file transfer-sized packets, it is much much faster for all other types of data than Poly1305-ChaCha14.
 And SipHash-2-4 is extremely